Sulley telling Mike he is scared of failure, and only because he now considers him a friend.

 He cares that much for Mike that he does some last minute training on practical scaring with him, telling him to dig deep.
 It becomes a Tear Jerker when he doesn't have the heart to tell him he doesn't have it and he considers cheating to spare Mike from the truth.

-It was foreshadowed previously Sully was willing to cheat in order to get himself in the Program.
-But by the time he becomes friends with Mike, Sully does cheat but with a more benevolent intentions for both Oozma Kappa and Mike.
+It was foreshadowed previously Sulley was willing to cheat in order to get himself in the Program.
+But by the time he becomes friends with Mike, Sulley does cheat but with a more benevolent intentions for both Oozma Kappa and Mike.

 "Stop being a Sullivan and start being you."